6035/fa19/README.md

 ### Communication

-We will distribute assignments and make all announcements ~~on the course web site~~ via Piazza and GitHub page.
+We will distribute assignments and make all announcements via [Piazza][piazza] and GitHub (this) page.
 Important announcements will also be made via email.

 Since lecture dates are not all finalized at the start of the semester, please pay attention to the schedule.